 The $8 million budget was financed by a wealthy producer-financier, Sam Nazarian of Element Films.
 See more »

 While casually viewing Wade's gun collection, Harlan tells Lonnie that one of the revolvers is a Colt Peacemaker made in 1921.
 But the gun's year of manufacture would be impossible for Harlan to know without looking up its serial number in an official reference list, which he did not do.
 See more »

 I've tried living down in the valley again, really tried this time.
 Walked up and down it looking for one open face, but most people I've meet hardly seem like human beings to me anymore.

 See more »

-Down in the Valley Wow Edward Norton rocks the screen again playing a cowboy with a very layered and subtle performance.
+Down in The Valley What a great film...very layered and subtle.
 It is beautifully shot and the four main characters are original and yet painfully familiar in their alienation, anger, and despair.
+The Cowboy character played by Edward Norton (who is amazing) seems so simple at first but as he is drawn into the family his character and the truth unravels in ways that left me at a stand still near the end of the film.
 The character played by Rory Culkin, "Twig", says very little throughout the film and yet he conveys a sense of yearning and loneliness almost too painful to bare.
 But even he undergoes an unexpected transformation by the end of the film.
 The lead is a beautiful creature on the screen.
 Her relationship with the Cowboy seemed unlikely at first and then became completely believable, especially in the bathtub scene.
-If you love independent you really will enjoy the artistic quality of this film.
+This is a film for lovers of independent film and psychological kinds of cinema.
 There are also several scenes that border on surrealism.
-This film will leave you thinking and wondering about your life, isn't that what we always would hope for after leaving the movies.
+This film will leave you thinking and wondering about your life.
 My vote is 8 out of 10.